ANTHRO NEW ENGLAND CODE OF CONDUCT

 - Parties and Gatherings

 - Gatherings in hotel rooms must not generate any noise that can be heard in neighboring rooms during nighttime hours.

 - Hotel doors must be kept shut during such gatherings and guests are not permitted to congregate in the hotel corridors.

 - Loud parties will be given a single warning to remain quiet.
 No second warnings will be given before action is taken by the hotel to remove the offending individuals.

 - Hotel guests who host any gathering are responsible for cleaning up afterward.
 Excessive amounts of unbagged trash must not be left for housekeeping staff to clean.
 Trash bags are provided by the hotel upon request.

 - Room Share Limit

-- Attendees of Anthro New England who have booked a room at the Main Hotel may not have more than 4 guests (including themselves) sleep in a room, with the exception of suites, rooms that have booked cots, or any other agreed-upon exception deemed acceptable by the Boston Park Plaza.
+- Attendees of Anthro New England who have booked a room at the Main Hotel may not have more than 4 guests (including themselves) sleep in a room, with the exception of suites, rooms that have booked cots, or any other agreed-upon exception deemed acceptable by the Westin Boston Seaport.